-Nothing is more important to you than your children and, understandably, child custody is often one of the most contentious and emotionally distressing issues you will face in the process of divorce.
-At Law & Mediation Firm of Klueck & Hoppes, APC, our attorneys have decades of collective experience that we will put to work for you.
+Nothing is more important to you than your children and, understandably, child custody is often one of the most contentious and emotionally distressing issues you will face in the process of divorce. at the Law & Mediation Firm of Klueck & Hoppes, APC, our attorneys have decades of collective experience that we will put to work for you.
 Our team of San Diego child custody attorneys are dedicated to working with our clients to protect their futures and will work toward creating a custody agreement that is innovative, creative, and upholds your child’s best interests.

 Contact our firm today at (619) 577-4900 to schedule a consultation.
 We have staff fluent in Spanish, Arabic, and Aramaic.